elijah222/myrepository001/README.md

-# myrepository001
-just walking
+Just walking.
-do you like my code?
+Do you like my code?
+What programming language is this?
+I like github.
-what programming language is this? i like github my first time on it though from freecodecamp.com
+My first time on it though.
+From freecodecamp.com.
+Repository myrepository001